0z0nee/ngl/doc/learn/[15] Versionning.md

 # Versioning

-The evolution of the source code is handle through the internal representation of ngl source code (ngl program graph)
+The evolution of the source code is handled through the internal representation of ngl source code (ngl program graph).

-Each change of the program graph will be logged using predefined actions to make cluster merging possible
+Each change of the program graph will be logged using predefined actions to make cluster merging possible.

 # [15.1] nvs

 nvs is the version system of ngl and can be controlled by nc.
-It's another entity with its own concepts, separated from ngl
+It's another entity with its own concepts, separated from ngl.
 ```
 nvs nvs
 {